freiksenet/freiksenet.github.com/index.md

 - Participated in development of an advanced robotic control system.
 - Was heavily involved in customer deliveries; was team's primary contact during several delivery projects

-*Sep 2008 - Apr 2014*

-__Web Development Consultant__, Freiksenet Advanced Technologies

-`Python` `Django` `JavaScript` `Node.js` `web`

-- Consulted several companies, mostly in Web Development
-- As a consultant to a startup, I helped them to develop their product based on Node.js, coffeescript and Python.
-I was involved both in frontend and backend.
-- As a consultant to a company that specializes on tourism, I was involved in all range of duties - from backend and database design to markup and deployment.
-I developed, deployed and supported the intranet customer management application, company website and a web shop.
-Work was mostly in Python, Django on backend and JavaScript on frontend.

 *Sep 2011 - Nov 2012*

 __Senior Software Engineer__, HDmessaging